What's my medical practice worth?

 - Doctor productivity

-Our law firm has attorneys experienced in both health care law and divorce law.
-We understand how valuations of medical practices work, how to ensure that your practice is accurately valued and how to use that valuation to structure a deal - whether a business transaction or a divorce settlement - that is in your best interests.
+Our law firm has attorneys experienced in both health care law and business law.
+We understand how valuations of medical practices work, how to ensure that your practice is accurately valued and how to use that valuation to structure a deal - whether you’re investing in a medical practice or dividing assets - that is in your best interests.